flexn-io/renative-docs/docs/api/schemas/rnv.project.md

 To avoid rnv building `buildHooks/src` every time you can specify which specific pipes should trigger recompile of buildHooks

 The object is an array with all elements of the type `string`.

-## `templates` (object, required)

-Stores installed templates info in your project.

-NOTE: This prop will be updated by rnv if you run `rnv template install`

-## `currentTemplate` (string, required)

-Currently active template used in this project. this allows you to re-bootstrap whole project by running `rnv template apply`

 ## `crypto` (object)